 Of course, besides user experience-related issues, cash rules everything around us.
 If a customer feels they’re being ripped off, or feels their money could be better off elsewhere, they’ll opt for a better bank.

 This is part of the reason many individuals have transitioned to digital banking.
 “With regards to digital banks, they give higher interest rates compared to traditional banks, in addition to lowering fees,” says financial services blogger and former investment banker professional Pratibha Vuppuluri.

 Why Not Just Switch Your Savings Account?

-So what are you waiting for?
-Check whether your bank’s interest rate is competitive and whether you should switch bank accounts.
+Take the time to check whether your bank’s interest rate is competitive and whether there are any fees to change banks.
+Then you can determine whether you should switch bank accounts.